itsmebonny/pacsproj/README.md

 The user can generate a mesh using the script `scripts/MeshUtils.py`.
 Inside the script, one can modify the variables `filename` and `output_dir` to choose the name of the mesh and the directory where to save it.
 Then, the user can run the command `python scripts/MeshUtils.py --args` where `args` are the various parameters that can be modified to generate the meshes.
 The parameters are:

 - `--nmesh`: number of meshes to generate;
-- `--nodes`: number of the interfaces inside the mesh;
+- `--interfaces`: number of the interfaces inside the mesh;
 - `--seed`: seed for the random generation of the meshes;
 - `--hmax`: maximum length of interfaces;
 - `--hmin`: minimum length of interfaces;